qtop/qtop/CONTRIBUTING.md

 If AI assistance materially contributed to a change, disclose it briefly in the pull request description.

+## qtop requires minimal runtime dependencies

+qtop is designed to run in early HPC cluster environments where package availability may be limited.
+The project intentionally keeps runtime dependencies minimal to ensure compatibility across different cluster configurations, including older systems like RHEL6/RHEL8 environments that may not have access to newer Python packages.

 ## General Conventions

 Please follow common conventions for Open Source projects, f.i. align to Electron framework if still in doubt: